taufei/mynutshahaFrakitsIsAFart/src/pages/wiki/modding/scripting/shaders.md

 ### Keep in mind that this covers the most basic on how to convert a shader from shadertoy.com, complex shaders will need more expertise with handling shaders before converting those.

-## Important things to note if your shader doesn't work for certain people.
+## <h2 id="shader-compatability" sidebar="Shader Compatability">Important things to note if your shader doesn't work for certain people.</h2>
 Avoid using `0.` or `.0` for floats, instead, use `0.0` (ending the float number with an `.0`) *(despite half floats working on nVidia gpus, other gpus like AMD gpus don't support this feature)*